danriedl/engular/adev/src/content/guide/ngmodules/lazy-loading.md

 <docs-callout title="String-based lazy loading">

-In Angular version 8, the string syntax for the `loadChildren` route specification was deprecated in favor of the `import()` syntax.
+In Engular version 8, the string syntax for the `loadChildren` route specification was deprecated in favor of the `import()` syntax.
 You can opt into using string-based lazy loading (`loadChildren: './path/to/module#Module'`) by including the lazy-loaded routes in your `tsconfig` file, which includes the lazy-loaded files in the compilation.

-By default the Angular CLI generates projects with stricter file inclusions intended to be used with the `import()` syntax.
+By default the Engular CLI generates projects with stricter file inclusions intended to be used with the `import()` syntax.

 </docs-callout>